The McKay--Navarro conjecture for the prime 2

 \begin{MNConj}[Navarro 2004] Let $G$ be a finite group, let $\ell$ be a prime, and let $Q\in\mathrm{Syl}_\ell(G)$.
 Then there exists an $\galh_\ell$-equivariant bijection $\irr_{\ell'}(G)\leftrightarrow\irr_{\ell'}(\norm_G(Q))$. \end{MNConj}

 This conjecture has recently inspired a large amount of study on the action of Galois automorphisms on $\irr(G)$ for various groups and the fields of values of characters, see e.g. \cite{SrinivasanVinroot, SFT22, SFV19}.
-It has also led to the proof of many interesting statements about properties of $G$ that one can determine from the character table, which would have followed from the McKay--Navarro conjecture or its blockwise version, see e.g. \cite{NTT07, SFgaloisHC, NV17, NTV, SFTaylor2, NT19, malle19, RSV20, NRSV}.
+It has also led to the proof of many interesting statements about properties of $G$ that one can determine from the character table, which would have followed from the McKay--Navarro conjecture or its blockwise version, see e.g. \cite{NTT07, SFgaloisHC, NV17, NTV, SFTaylor2, NT19, malle19, RSV20, NRSV, hung24}.

-In \cite{NavarroSpathVallejo}, Navarro--Sp{\"a}th--Vallejo reduced the McKay--Navarro conjecture to proving the so-called \emph{inductive Galois--McKay} or \emph{inductive McKay--Navarro} conditions for the Schur covering groups of nonabelian simple groups, building upon the strategy from Isaacs--Malle--Navarro's inductive McKay conditions.
+In \cite{NavarroSpathVallejo}, Navarro--Sp{\"a}th--Vallejo reduced the McKay--Navarro conjecture to proving the so-called \emph{inductive Galois--McKay}, which we will call the \emph{inductive McKay--Navarro} conditions, for the universal covering groups of nonabelian simple groups, building upon the strategy from Isaacs--Malle--Navarro's inductive McKay conditions.
 These conditions can be roughly broken into an ``equivariant" condition and an ``extension" condition.

 The first-named author proved that these conditions hold for groups of Lie type in defining characteristic \cite{ruhstorfer}, with exceptions for finitely many types dealt with by Johansson \cite{johansson22} (including the Tits group and groups with exceptional Schur multipliers).
 With this, it now suffices, for groups of Lie type, to prove the inductive conditions when the prime $\ell$ is not the defining characteristic for $G$.